-Thinking about living in Sacramento?
-California’s capital city has a lot to offer for singles and young professionals in particular, thanks to its affordable housing, great job market, and wide range of recreational opportunities.
-Here are the five best neighborhoods in Sacramento for singles and young professionals!
+Living in Sacramento?
+California’s capital city has a lot to offer young adults, thanks to its affordable housing, incredible restaurants and breweries, and variety of fun local events and activities.
+Check out Sactown’s best neighborhoods for singles and young professionals!

 - Home Price: $290,400 median purchase price; $876 median monthly rent